 As a practice it was for millennia soley the preserve of royalty and the most dedicated of students, shared in secret; and then only within a direct teacher - student relationship.

-But in these times of change it has become abundantly clear that what humanity needs is the ability to upgrade our evolutionary potential, to meet the unique pressure of the times, and so thousands of years of Indian tradition and taboo have been broken in the sharing of these esoteric practices to all those who seek them.
+But in these times of change it has become abundantly clear that what humanity needs is the ability to upgrade evolutionarily to meet the unique pressure of the times, and so thousands of years of taboo have been broken in the sharing of these esoteric practices to all those who seek them.